ntnyq/vuepress-plugin-svg-icons/docs/guide/README.md

 ## Usage

 ::: tip
-You could get more detail about how to use plugin in __Vuepress__ by checking [Vuepress Docs](https://v1.vuepress.vuejs.org/zh/plugin/using-a-plugin.html)
+Get more detail about how to use plugin in __Vuepress__ by checking [Vuepress Docs](https://v1.vuepress.vuejs.org/zh/plugin/using-a-plugin.html)
 :::

 ``` js